 The procedure of issuing debentures by a company is similar to the one followed while issuing equity stocks.
 The company starts by releasing a prospectus declaring the debenture issuance.
 The interested investors then apply for the same.
 The company may need the entire amount while applying for the debentures or may ask for installments to be paid while submitting the application, on allotment of debentures, or on various calls by the company.
 As explained below, the company can issue debentures at par, at a premium, or at a discount.

 Once the company invites the applications and the investors apply for the debentures.
 The company can issue debentures in one of the following ways:

 Issue of Debenture at Par

 When the issue price of the debenture is equal to its face value, the debenture is said to be issued at par.
 When a debenture is issued at par, the long-term borrowings in the liabilities section of the balance sheet equals the cash in the assets side of the balance sheet.
-Thus, no further adjustment is required to balance the assets and the liabilities of the company.
-The company can collect the whole amount in one installment i.e on an application or in two installments i.e. on an application and subsequent allotment.
-However, there might be a scenario in which money is collected in more than two installments i.e. on an application, on an allotment and at various calls by the company.
+Thus, no further adjustment is required to balance the company’s assets and liabilities.
+The company can collect the whole amount in one installment, i.e., on an application, or in two installments, i.e., on an application and subsequent allotment.
+However, there might be a scenario in which money is collected in more than two installments, i.e., on an application, on an allotment, and at various calls by the company.

 Issue of Debenture at Discount

 The debenture is said to be issued at a discount when the issue price is below its nominal value.
 Let us take an example – a Rs.
 100 debenture is issued at Rs.
 90, then Rs.10 is the discount amount.
-In such a scenario, the liabilities and the assets sides of the balance sheet do not match.
-Thus, the discount on debentures’ issuance is noted as a capital loss and is charged to ‘Securities Premium Account’ and is reflected as an asset.
+In such a scenario, the balance sheet’s liabilities and assets sides do not match.
+Thus, the discount on debentures’ issuance is noted as a capital loss and is charged to the ‘Securities Premium Account’ and is reflected as an asset.
 The discount can be written off later.

 Issue of Debenture at Premium